 The GED fee

 The GED exam fee in New Mexico is $80 for the entire battery of four tests.
 You have the option to take one or more modules (tests) at a time, and you only need to pay for the tests you take.
 Your test scores stand for two years, so you have plenty of time to prepare for all tests separately.
 If needed, applicants can still get two free retakes.
 The HiSET fee is $75.

 If you are ready to complete your GED or HiSET exam, Santa Fe Community College will help you get ready for the tests via HSE class lessons and personalized instruction, provided by committed and friendly teachers.
 The school works in five-week courses, but this is not meaning that after these five weeks you will be done.

 Everything depends on the level of your knowledge and skills, and most important, your commitment.
 Never mind how long you will take to complete the program, the school’s instructors will help you every step of the way.
 GED prep classes are available in English and Spanish.
 Those applicants 16 and 17 years old must bring an ‘Underage Permission Form’ signed by the last high school they attended before they can attend classes.
 There is a $25 registration fee per semester.

-Del Norte Credit Union (DNCU) continues the DNCU Scholarship Program in 2018.
+Del Norte Credit Union (DNCU) continues the DNCU Scholarship Program.
 Ten students can receive scholarships, an increase from seven winners the past years.
-The $1,000 award is a contribution towards fall 2017 educational programs and one scholarship is for a GED student and one for a homeschooled a[pplicant.
+The $1,000 award is a contribution to educational programs and one scholarship is for a GED student and one for a homeschooled a[pplicant.